AhmAlgiz/iot-simulator/README.md

  By default uses Rightech MQTT broker with tcp connection.

- If you want to use tls connection, visit github.com/eclipse/paho.mqtt.golang for more information.
+ If you want to use tls connection, visit this [repository](github.com/eclipse/paho.mqtt.golang) for more information.